nehaljwani/team.exiv2.org/book/IMaEA.md

 Historically, open source was a collection of one-man projects.
 And they were of limited scope.
 I believe many of the early projects were rewrites of Unix utilities that ran on a few operating systems.
 Users were expected to download the code and make the most of it.
 Before the web, contact with the author was limited.

 Things have changed.
 A library such as Exiv2 is installed on a billion machines and most users are unaware of the existence of the library on their platform.
 However the view from the Exiv2 Captain's Bridge is of many more developers demanding help with an ever increasing number of platforms.
 And they want shorter release cycles.
 One thing remains the same.
 The code is being maintained by one person.
 This model is broken.
 The pressure on the maintainer is growing exponentially.
-When combined with on-line abuse and criticism, the maintainer's plate is toxic.  _**Something must be done about on-line abuse.**_.
+When combined with on-line abuse and criticism, the maintainer's plate is toxic.  _**Something must be done about on-line abuse**_.

 Some projects have been able to build a business based on an open-source project.
 Examples are Consulting and Premium Support.
 I've never thought of any way to generate revenue for Exiv2.
 Occasionally, I have responded to feature requests from a business with a proposal to undertake as paid consultancy.
 Such proposals were silently rejected without discussion.
 So, businesses are happy to request a 500 hour project, however they are unwilling to pay for the effort.